dotnet/docs/docs/core/compatibility/containers/8.0/krb5-libs-package.md

 ---
-title: "Breaking change: 'krb5-libs' package removed from .NET container images"
+title: "Kerberos package removed from Alpine and Debian images"
 description: Learn about the breaking change in containers where the 'krb5-libs' package was removed from .NET container images. ms.date: 08/01/2023
 ---